symbol/symbol-docs/source/cli/commands.rst

 Get outgoing transactions
 =========================

-Gets an array of :doc:`transactions <../concepts/transaction>` for which an account is the sender.
+Get an array of :doc:`transactions <../concepts/transaction>` for which an account is the sender.
 A transaction is said to be ``outgoing`` regarding an account if the account is the sender of a transaction.

 Options